Elnec

 Elnec is a Slovak manufacturer of device programming systems for programmable integrated circuits.

 History

 Since its founding in 1991, the company has been oriented towards developing and manufacturing developer tools like device programmers, emulators, simulators and logic analyzers.

 Core business of the company today is only the development and manufacture of equipment that transfers data into various non-volatile semiconductor devices.
-These devices can be sorted into three categories: Microcontroller, Flash Memory, Programmable Logic Devices.
+These devices can be sorted into three categories: microcontrollers, flash memory, and programmable logic devices.

 Most of Elnec device programmers can be referred as universal due to support of many programmable devices from different semiconductor companies as Microchip, STMicroelectronics, EM microelectronics, etc.

 Elnec’s products are sold also under ODM names as B&K Precision, Dataman or Minato.

 One of company's competitors is Data I/O.

 Current products

 Elnec production can be divided into groups: